brene/docs/content/reference/simple-api.md

 # Simple API

-Note: This API is meant for GraphQL clients like Apollo or lokka.
+This API is meant for GraphQL clients like Apollo or lokka.
 If you're using Relay, check the [Relay API](./relay-api) instead.

+## Differences to the Relay API

+The Simple API can be thought of as a simpler subset of the [Relay API](./relay-api).

+Note: While you can choose to only use one of the Relay API and the Simple API, you can easily use both in the same project at the same time.

+The biggest difference is that the simple API does not feature the `viewer` root query.
+Traversal through your data graph is also handled slight differently, as you're always specifying the relation fields directly instead of using the `node` and `edges` fields as in the Relay API.

+If you're not using Relay, you probably should use the simple API for now.
+If you decide to use Relay sometime later, you can easily switch to the Relay API or use both APIs.

 ## Structure

-* Root query type
+The Simple API provides several possibilities to fetch, modify or traverse your data.
+It features
-* Queries based on models
+* generated queries based on models
+* traversal of the data graph
-* Mutations based on models + relations
+* generated mutations based on models + relations
-* Integrations (queries + mutations)

 ## Generated Queries